-Environmental protection of exploration and mining sites is generally governed by the Minerals and Mining Act, 2006 (Act 703), the Environmental Protection Agency Act, 1994 (Act 490) and the Environmental Assessment Regulations, 1999 (LI 1652).
+Environmental protection of exploration and mining sites is generally governed by the Environmental Protection Agency Act, 1994 (Act 490) and the Environmental Assessment Regulations, 1999 (LI 1652).
 Before undertaking an activity or operation under a mineral right, the holder of the mineral right must obtain the necessary approvals and permits required from the Forestry Commission and the Environmental Protection Agency for the protection of natural resources, public health and the environment.